etynosa/MoviesApp/README.md

 ---

-# MovieApi - .NET Web API with Angular Client
+# MoviesApp - .NET Web API with Angular Client

 This project consists of a .NET Core Web API for managing movies and an Angular client for interacting with the API.
 The Web API includes CRUD endpoints for movies, filtering, pagination, sorting, and validation.
 The Angular client provides a user-friendly interface for interacting with the API.